joshuajonghankim/CSCI-355-Internet-and-Web-Technologies/Topic 07: Network Layer (C10 + C11) Note_Joshua Jonghan Kim.md

 2^8 = 254 hosts
 first octet in the range 192-223

-# CIDR - Classless Interdomain Routing
+# CIDR - Classless Interdomain Routing (used today)
+8.5.0.0/16
+/16 = subnet identifier (subnet mask)
+= how much bits are used for network portion.
+= 8.5 is for network.